wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-model-driven/includes/3-navigate-model-driven.md

 An important aspect of model-driven apps is the data model and how the different tables relate to each other.
-This section reviews how those relationships help simplify data navigation and allow users to view the following information:
+This section reviews how those relationships help simplify data navigation and allow users to view:

-- Accidents that an employee has been involved in
+- Accidents that an employee has been involved in.

-- Accidents that have occurred in a particular location
+- Accidents that have occurred in a particular location.

-- A list of all accidents
+- A list of all accidents.

 Finding the related records for the preceding information is possible because of the table relationships that are built during your data modeling module.
 In the next exercises, you'll accomplish this task by using the **Related** view in model-driven apps.